-Paving and sub-grade material for local roads shall be a minimum of 23-inch compacted depth of Hot Mix asphalt, 2HMA, 23-inch compacted depth of crushed surfacing top course, and 6-inch compacted depth of gravelcrushed surfacing base course.
-If there is evidence of instability in the sub-grade, the soil shall be sampled and tested sufficiently to establish a pavement design that will supports the proposed construction.
-Remedial measures may include, a stronger paved section, strengthening the sub-grade by adding or substituting providing additional fractured aggregate, asphalt treated base, installing geotextile material, more extensive stormwater management, or a combination of such measures.
+Paving and sub-grade material for local roads shall be a minimum of 2-inch compacted depth of Hot Mix asphalt, 2-inch compacted depth of crushed surfacing top course, and 6-inch compacted depth of gravel base.
+If there is evidence of instability in the sub-grade, the soil shall be sampled and tested sufficiently to establish a pavement design that will support the proposed construction.
+Remedial measures may include, a stronger paved section, strengthening the sub-grade by adding or substituting fractured aggregate, asphalt treated base, installing geotextile material, more extensive stormwater management, or a combination of such measures.

 Paving and sub-grade material for arterial roads shall be designed using currently accepted methodology.
-The design mustshall consider the load bearing capacity of the soils and the traffic-carrying requirements of the roadway.
+The design must consider the load bearing capacity of the soils and the traffic-carrying requirements of the roadway.
 Plans shall be accompanied by a pavement design based on soil strength parameters reflecting actual field tests and traffic loading analyses.
 The analysis shall consider the traffic volume and axle loading.
 The solution shall include the type and thickness of roadway materials and the recommended method of placement.
-The soils test report and the resulting pavement design willshall be subject to review and approval by the County Engineer.
+The soils test report and the resulting pavement design will be subject to review and approval by the County Engineer.
 All concrete curb and gutter shall be constructed prior to paving.
-Figures 3-1 through 3-3 Figures 3-1 through 3-3 show typical roadway pavement sections.
+Figures 3-1 through 3-3 show typical roadway pavement sections.